 Build the right certifications first

-Certifications do two things: signal genuine interest to hiring managers and give you actual clinical knowledge to draw on.
+Certifications do two things: they signal sustained interest to hiring managers, and they give you clinical knowledge to draw on.
+Getting the issuing body right matters, because these get miscopied constantly across nursing career sites and applying to the wrong one wastes a cycle.
 The key certifications by specialty:

 Getting certified before you have the hours isn’t possible for most of these, but you can take board-review courses before applying to show commitment.